-This page answers some frequently asked questions about OpenMOLE.
+This page present some questions about OpenMOLE.

 you're running by typing